 What happened exceeded even the most optimistic of projections, and the Sound of Harris Ferry has been a runaway success.
 So much so that in 2003 a new, much larger (and quieter), vessel, the MV Loch Portain, took over the service.
 The impact on Leverburgh has been dramatic and positive.
 New facilities and services have opened up and it has even been necessary to build a new road to allow ferry traffic to bypass the higher parts of the village.

-The result is that Leverburgh is making its way in the 3rd Millennium with a sense of optimism it hasn't experienced since the two short years from 1923 to 1925.
+The result is that Leverburgh is enjoying a sense of optimism it hasn't experienced since the two short years from 1923 to 1925.
 Only this time it is based on something a little more substantial than one man's dream.

 Visitor InformationView Location on Map